Remember Pearl Harbor: Provoking Japan, Provoking North Korea

 Featured image: A destroyed Vindicator at Ewa field, the victim of one of the smaller attacks on the approach to Pearl Harbor (Source: Wikimedia Commons).
 First published on December 4, 2017

 December 7, 1941.
-Eighty-two years ago. incisive geopolitical analysis by the late Professor Graeme McQueen.
+Eighty-three years ago. incisive geopolitical analysis by the late Professor Graeme McQueen.
 His Legacy will Live.

 On December 7, 1941 the U.S. naval base in Pearl Harbor, Hawaii was attacked by Japanese forces.
 President Roosevelt, in his well known Infamy speech delivered on December 8, claimed the attack was “unprovoked” and, on this basis, asked for and received a declaration of war from the U.S. Congress.